masonfmatthews/rails_assignments/assignments/input_statistics/README.md

 * The total of all the numbers.
 * The average of all the numbers.

-Your program should still work if the user inputs negative numbers and/or non-integer rational numbers (e.g. `3.45`).
+Your program should still work if the user inputs negative numbers.
+Don't worry about floating point numbers (e.g. `1.2`).
+Stick with integers.

 If the user enters something that is not a number (e.g. `Potato`), your program should state that this was a mistake and ask again.
 HINT: To determine if input is a number, you might consider converting the input (a `String`) to a number, then converting it back, then checking to see if it matches the original.